OBS Noise Gate Settings

 Note that these settings will differ based on your background noise intensity, type of voice, environment, etc. These figures are a guide, but you may get better output after tweaking settings to suit your voice and environment.

-The Best mic filter settings for background noise and surround disturbance limitation is OBS’ default.
-Users can tweak the open/close threshold, attack/hold/release times, as desired.
+The best mic filter setting for background noise and surround disturbance limitation is OBS’s default.
+Users can tweak the open/close threshold, and attack/hold/release times, as desired.

 How to Use Noise Limiters in OBS